suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 formed by first XORing the `moq_salt` with the current CTR value {{nonce}}, and then encoding the result as a big-endian integer of length `AEAD.Nn`.

-The Private extensions and Object payload field from the MoQT object is used by the AEAD algorithm for the plaintext.
+The Encrypted Properties List and Object payload field from the MoQT object are used by the AEAD algorithm for the plaintext.

 The encryptor forms an SecObj header using the Key ID value provided.

 The encryption procedure is as follows:

 1. Obtain the plaintext payload to encrypt from the MoQT object.
-Extract the Group ID, Object ID, and the Serialized Immutable Header Extension from the MoQT object headers.
-Ensure the Secure Object KID header extension is included, with the Key ID set as its value.
+Extract the Group ID, Object ID, and the Serialized Immutable Properties from the MoQT object headers.
+Ensure the Secure Object KID property is included, with the Key ID set as its value.

 2. Retrieve the `moq_key` and `moq_salt` matching the Key ID.